Siemens Industrial Internet of Things solution enables Chengdu Xihui Water Environmental to leverage data insights

 The wastewater treatment process is long and consists of isolated equipment and segments.
 Most of the steps involve manual procedures, with very little automation.
 However, as government compliance regulations increase, manual processes are a disadvantage.
 To successfully compete, wastewater treatment plants must find a way to digitalize operations to comply with regulations as well as save time and money.

 In 2019, Chengdu Xihui recognized the need for a digital transformation and sought an industrial Internet of Things (IoT) solution.
-They chose MindSphere®, the industrial IoT as a service solution from Siemens.
+They chose Insights Hub, the industrial IoT solution from Siemens for improved operational decision making.
 This allowed Chengdu Xihui to extend their IoT capabilities and connect almost all critical assets and processes throughout their plants.
 They also optimized their operational transparency as well as operational costs – maintenance, energy and chemical – while ensuring water output quality.

 Another challenge for Chengdu Xihui was operational costs.
 The top three operational costs are machine and parts maintenance, energy consumption and chemicals.
 Without measurement and process transparency, plants are forced to overuse chemicals and excessive treatments to ensure output water conforms to regulations.
 The overuse of chemicals, in turn, increases machine usage, machine maintenance and energy consumption.